I AM A

-As a new member of the Society for Health Psychology, you will be automatically enrolled on our main listservs (div38 and div38INFO).
-Also, if you are a student, you will be enrolled on the Society’s student listserv (div38stu).
+As a new member of the Society for Health Psychology, you will be automatically enrolled in our main listserv (div38).
+If you are a student, you will also be enrolled in the Society’s student listserv (div38stu).
 A number of other topic-oriented listservs are available here.
 As a member, you are free to raise questions, and benefit from the support and experience of your SfHP colleagues.

 As a Society for Health Psychology member, you’ll receive two division publications:

-Health Psychology is the official journal, published jointly with APA.
+- Health Psychology is the official journal, published jointly with APA.
 Now published monthly, Health Psychology includes empirical investigations and reviews on a wide variety of basic and applied aspects of health and behavior, as well as special topic-oriented issues and several ongoing series (e.g., health disparities).
-The electronic version of the journal will be available to you by logging into your account at http://my.apa.org
+The electronic version of the journal will be available to you by logging into your account at MyAPA.

 If you have questions, concerns, or if we can serve you better – please let us know.
 You may contact our Division Administrator at any time ([email protected]).
 Thank you for your commitment to the Society for Health Psychology!